FraunhoferIWES/foxes/docs/source/index.rst

     the rotor model is now automatically determined based on the overlap of model output variables and the newly introduced input variables of the selected rotor model.

+.. versionadded:: 1.7.4
+    New ambient states `SingleStateField`, for heterogeneous data in NetCDF formatw ithout state dimension, e.g. the mean field output of the application `foxes_create_mean_dataset`.

 .. versionadded:: 1.7.2
     New `ICONStates` class for handling output from DWD's ICON model.
     Also a pre-processing command line tool `iconDream2foxes` was added that downloads